Deepomatic/deepocli/README.md

 ## `opencv-python` (-headless) installation takes forever

 Depending on your pip version, it might rebuild it from source.
-We recommend upgrading pip to >= 19.3.
+We require upgrading pip to >= 19.3.

 ## Window output doesn't work.
 I get a `cv2.error`.